mcglasp/ms4-big-idea-books/README.md

 - From the JSON tab click Import Managed Policy.
 - Search for S3 and Import the S3 Full Access Policy.
 - Get the ARN from S3 and paste it into the Resource section of the Access Policy.
-- Click Review Policy name and describe it appropriately.
+- Click Review Policy, name and describe it appropriately.
 - Click Create Policy.
 - Go to Groups > Manage [APP NAME] Group > Attach Policy.
 - Within the users page click Create User.